chami48/test_automation/README.md

 Open a terminal inside the project folder and run:

-pip install playwright pandas openpyxl
+py -m pip install playwright openpyxl

 Then install the required browser for Playwright:

-playwright install
+py -m playwright install

 ---